Samcfuchs/2048-RL/README.md

 huge step forward for the model.
 The "real" scoring behavior of 2048 is quite sparse, but these results give me reason to believe that this model can improve.

+## SmartCNN

+Because diagonal relationships aren't very important in 2048, we might see better performance by focusing exclusively on the salient vertical and horizontal relationships.
+This model develops its understanding of the board state more as a network of connected nodes rather than a coherent grid.

+My feature set is similar to that of the previous architecture, but with one added feature to capture the boolean "emptiness" of the board: a mask representing which squares are occupied and which are empty.
+This makes it easier for the model to understand where the next tile may appear.
+This model also performs a normalization step which places the highest-value corner tile in the upper left-hand corner of the board.
+This allows the model some invariance with respect to *which* corner it accumulates tiles in.
+Because the game is rotationally symmetric, we can expect the model to learn patterns more quickly under normalized conditions.

+This CNN uses two separate convolutional layers: one with a (1x2) kernel to capture horizontal relationships, and one with a (2x1) kernel to capture relationships between vertical tiles, each with four output features.
+With these smaller kernels, I no longer use any padding, which eliminates another weakness of the previous model.
+I concatenate these two (12x4) matrices to create the feature vector which is processed by two linear layers.
+One of the key advantages of CNN architectures is invariance to translation, but in this case, we want to preserve locational relationships in order for the model to make more circumspect decisions, so I omit pooling steps and other aggregations

 ## Some Results

 With these parameters, I see a steady increase in average game scores for my